PrintReleaf/flume/README.md

 ### Why log to Redis?

-Redis is cheap, ubiquitous, and centralized in most deployments, making it a lightweight log target for tiny-to-small webapps.
+Redis is cheap, ubiquitous, and centralized in most deployments, making it a great log target for tiny-to-small webapps.
 Also, its [PubSub](http://redis.io/topics/pubsub) feature is perfect for tailing a list-based log.

 ## Installation